 Day 4 | Munsiyari Rest Day

-- May be trek to Thamri Kund ahead of Khaliya top.
+- Maybe a trek to Thamri Kund ahead of Khaliya top.
 Will take about 3 Hrs to complete the trek, else enjoy relaxing day at Munsiyari

-- Darkot is a heritage village 8 KMs ahead of Munsiyari.
-You can get yourself the Pasham (Mountain Rabbit) wool Shawls, Cardigans, Caps, crafted by hand as a heritage run by an old lady Prema ji who is the mother of a well known guide of this region named Raju guide.
+- Darkot is a heritage village 8 km ahead of Munsiyari.
+You can get yourself the Pasham (Mountain Rabbit) wool Shawls, Cardigans, Caps, crafted by hand as a heritage run by an old lady Prema Ji who is the mother of a well-known guide of this region named Raju guide.
 You can reach him at 08958687822.
-These are in the purest form of that woolen and crafted by hands only, so a bit costly but very very warm & pure.
+These are in the purest form of that woolen and crafted by hands only, so a bit costly but very, very warm & pure.
 The white one is pure while the grey one is a mix and comes a bit cheaper.

-- You can also get some local herbs from Raju at Darkot Village such as Jambo used to flavour Dal, Thoya much like Kala Jeera, Tehmur like Kali Mirch (in case you need warmth in cold, you can drink a soup having lot of Tehmur in it), Gandraini sticks though bitter in taste but good for constipation.
+- You can also get some local herbs from Raju at Darkot Village such as Jambo used to flavor Dal, Thoya much like Kala Jeera, Tehmur like Kali Mirch (in case you need warmth in the cold, you can drink a soup having lot of Tehmur in it), Gandraini sticks though bitter but good for constipation.

 - Munsiyari also sells quite famous local Rajma (Kidney Beans) & potato and you can get some of them for you in case you like them.

 - The road from Darkot – Madkot – Jaulijibi runs along the Gori Ganga river.
 Also, offers views of Johar Ghati towards Milam which is surrounded by Tibet from one side and Nepal from the other if I am not wrong??

 TIP | Stay at secluded KMVN at Birthi falls

 - Thanks for the recommendation from Pankaj in the comments section, one can also stay at KMVN Birthi Falls instead of Munsiyari and enjoy peace up there.